7 things everyone should know about autism

 There is no lab test, like a blood test or genetic screening, available to determine if someone has an autistic-spectrum disorder.
 Medical professionals must make the determination based on behavior and development observations.

 2) What causes autism?

 Scientists don't know what exactly causes autism.
-Current investigations suggest a genetic origin, though environmental factors have not entirely been ruled out.
+Current investigations suggest a genetic origin, though environmental factors have not been ruled out entirely.

 "Although families are often most concerned about environmental risk factors for autism, the reality is that genetic factors play a much larger role overall," Andrew Adesman, director of developmental and behavioral pediatrics at Cohen Children's Medical Center in New Hyde Park, told HealthDay News.
 (Dr. Adesman was not involved in the study.)

-It remains unclear how genes linked to autism are being activated.
-Researchers are also quick to note that we can't altogether ignore potential environmental factors.
+It remains unclear how genes linked to autism are being activated, and researchers are quick to note that we can't altogether ignore potential environmental factors.
 After all, they are the ones we can potentially adjust or learn to avoid, and even if genes play the dominant role, the environment could still activate them.

 The National Institute of Environmental Health Sciences lists the following as associated with autism:

 - advanced parental age at time of conception;